 Asset Impairment.
 The Company periodically evaluates the carrying value of long-lived assets to be held and used and held for sale for impairment when events and circumstances warrant such a review.
 The carrying value of a long-lived asset is considered impaired when the anticipated undiscounted cash flow from such asset is less than its carrying value.
-In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair market value of the long-lived asset.
-Fair market value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
-Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair market values are primarily based on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
-The Company recognized no impairment losses in fiscal year 2015, \$560,000 in fiscal year 2014 and none in fiscal year 2013.
+In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived asset.
+Fair value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
+Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair values are primarily based on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
+The Company recognized no impairment losses in fiscal years 2016 and \$560,000 in fiscal year 2014.

 Goodwill and Other Intangibles.
 The Company accounts for goodwill and other intangible assets in accordance with the provisions of FASB ASC 350, Intangibles-Goodwill and Other ("ASC 350").
 As such, the Company tests goodwill annually for impairment by reporting unit by first making a qualitative assessment, and if necessary, performing the two-step test and recording an impairment charge if the implied fair value of a reporting unit, including goodwill, is less than its carrying value.
 The Company has identified two reporting units, factory-built housing and financial services.
-As of March 28, 2015, all of the Company's goodwill is attributable to its factory-built housing reporting unit.
+As of April 2, 2016, all of the Company's goodwill is attributable to its factory-built housing reporting unit.
 Certain intangibles are considered indefinite-lived and others are finite-lived and are amortized over their useful lives.
 Indefinite-lived intangible assets are assessed annually for impairment first by making a qualitative assessment, and if necessary, performing a quantitative assessment and recording an impairment charge if the fair value of the asset is less than its carrying amount.

-The Company performed its annual goodwill impairment analysis as of March 28, 2015.
-In accordance with Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment, the Company has opted to first assess qualitative factors to determine that it was more likely than not that the fair value of a reporting unit is not less than its carrying amount.
-As a result, performing the two-step impairment test was determined to be unnecessary for fiscal years 2015 or 2014.
+The Company performed its annual goodwill impairment analysis as of April 2, 2016.
+In accordance with Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment, the Company first assessed qualitative factors to determine that it was more likely than not that the fair value of a reporting unit is not less than its carrying amount.
+As a result, performing the two-step impairment test was determined to be unnecessary for fiscal years 2016 or 2015.